 Below you will find a list of commonly asked questions.
-Depending on the question, there may be information specific to either Freshman students, Transfer & Non-Traditional students, or Parents & Support People.
+Depending on the question, there may be information specific to either First-Year (new first-time to college) students, Transfer & Non-Traditional students, or Parents & Support People.
 They will be indicated by bold text.

 - I have been admitted to UNC.
 What do I do now?

 Remember: You must have made your enrollment confirmation through the Office of Admissions.
 If the orientation system is open already, an email is sent to your BearMail within two business days (Monday - Friday) after you have made your enrollment confirmation, letting you know you have access to the orientation system.

 For all new incoming UNC students, you must make log in to the orientation system through our website to be able to choose an Orientation date.
 Reservations cannot be accepted over the phone.